athieriot/pun-tracker/README.md

 - A core language
 - Access to a database
 - View rendering via templates
+- Forms with dates and some validation
 - File uploading
-- Forms with dates
-- In general, user interaction with server access
+- In general, any user interaction should access the server

+- Unit tests
+- And functionals?

 - Authentication?